JohnAZoidberg/dotfiles/README.md

 # dotfiles

-This repository provides several roles and playbooks for installing and configuering tools on Linux.
+This repository provides several roles and playbooks for installing and configuring the tools Linux that I frequently use.

 ## Requirements
 - An installed Linux distribution (Debian or Arch are recommended, others will probably fail)